 Advertising Costs.
 The Company records advertising and promotion costs in Selling, general and administrative expense in the Consolidated Statements of Operations in the period when the advertising first takes place.
-Advertising and promotion costs were \$27.1 million, \$28.7 million and \$31.2 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+Advertising and promotion costs were \$29.9 million, \$26.5 million and \$28.1 million for the years ended December 31, 2017, 2016 and 2015, respectively.

 Foreign Currency.
 The functional currency for the majority of Brunswick's operations is the U.S. dollar.
 All assets and liabilities of operations with a functional currency other than the U.S. dollar are translated at period end current rates.
 The resulting translation adjustments are recorded in Accumulated other comprehensive loss, net of tax.
 Revenues and expenses of operations with a functional currency other than the U.S. dollar are translated at the average exchange rates for the period.
-Transaction gains and losses resulting from changes in foreign currency exchange rates are recorded in Other income, net in the Consolidated Statements of Operations.
+Transaction gains and losses resulting from changes in foreign currency exchange rates are recorded in either Cost of sales or Other income, net in the Consolidated Statements of Operations.